PixelRon-Tech/2-KEYS-MACROPAD-WITH-SSD1306-0.49-SCREEN/README.md

 ### 2. Compile Your Own QMK Firmware

-If you want to change the key bindings, pin layout, or other components, you can modify the firmware in the `minipad` folder.
+If you want to change components, you can modify the firmware in the `minipad` folder.

 #### Requirements